Ambassador & Fmr. Senator Carol Moseley Braun

 In 1993, Carol made history again when she was elected to the United States Senate.
 Her victory represented the opening of a new world of opportunity as she was the first African-American female elected to the U.S. Senate.
 During her time in office Carol was a strong champion of healthcare and education reform-writing the Educational Infrastructure Act, designed to help bring education funding to low-income communities.

 Because of Carol’s tireless fight for fairness and the eradication of discrimination President Clinton appointed her United States Ambassador to New Zealand in 1999.
-Today Carol resides in Hyde Park and has launched a line of organic food products called Ambassador Organics.
+Today Carol resides in Hyde Park.